How to Start Annuals Indoors from Seed

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-Instead of waiting for the ground to warm up enough to plunk established plants into the soil, use the winter months to browse seed catalogs for your climate zone, order an interesting assortment, and start plants indoors, from scratch.
+Instead of waiting for the ground to warm up to transplant seedlings into the soil, use the winter months to browse seed catalogs, order an interesting assortment, and start plants indoors, from scratch.

-When was the last time you paged through seed catalogs, either in hand or online?
+When was the last time you paged through catalogs, either in hand or online?

 They’re chock full of robust, glistening vegetables in every color of the rainbow; multiple varieties of your favorite herbs, and flowers you never dreamed existed.

-With seeds that excite you, you’re on your way to cultivating the best blooms and produce you’ve ever had!
+With varieties that excite you, you’re on your way to cultivating the best blooms and produce you’ve ever had!

 Below you’ll find a list of supplies, and instructions for making your own mat watering system.
 This is a nifty method for setting your plants up to water themselves.

-By placing containers full of seedlings on a mat saturated with water, they may drink as much as they like through the drainage holes in the containers.
+By placing containers full of seedlings on a mat saturated with water, they can absorb as much as they like through the drainage holes in the containers.
 All you need to do is keep the mat wet.

-And, if you don’t want to make one, you can buy a Self Watering Seed Starting Tray with Capillary Mat, available via Amazon.
+And, if you don’t want to make one, you can buy a Self Watering Seed Starting Kit, available via Amazon.

 Alternatively, you may choose to bypass the mat watering system altogether and opt to mist each seedling individually.